Skip to content

 The registers of Common Land and Town and Village Greens are statutory documents and show all such registered land in Warwickshire.
 Each registered area is listed under a unique 'unit number'.
 A 'CL' prefix defines the land as common, and a 'VG' prefix defines the land as town or village green.

-Each registration is divided in three sections:
+Each registration is divided into three sections:

 • Land - describing the land, who registered it and when.
 There are also related plans which show the boundaries of the land.

-• Rights - includes a description of the rights of common (i.e. the right to graze sheep or other animals), over which area of the common they are exercisable, the name of the person (the 'commoner') who holds those rights.
+• Rights – includes a description of the rights of common (i.e. the right to graze sheep or other animals), over which area of the common they are exercisable, the name of the person (the ‘commoner’) who holds those rights

-Land Registry - public guides.
+Land Registry – public guides

 Public inspection of the registers